 Why did this servant refuse to put the king's money to work?
 Was it really out of fear?
 It couldn't be.
 The king saw right through his weak excuses.
 If he was really afraid of the king, wouldn't that fear push him to do whatever he could to avoid the king's wrath?
 But instead he wrapped it up, tucked it away, and apparently forgot all about it.
 He didn't appreciate the gift that his master entrusted to him.
 So, the king took it away.

-I understand we all have lots to do and time is limited.
-I understand money doesn't come in endless supplies.
-I understand sharing your faith can be a challenge.
+I understand that we all have lots to do and that our time is limited.
+I understand that money doesn't come in endless supplies.
+I understand that sharing your faith can be intimidating.
 And so does God.
 But we have to ask, "Do I always put my mina where my mouth is?
 Do I always put God's Word to work in my life?
 Or do I make excuses?" …

 Let me answer for you.
 No, you don't always give the gospel the honor and respect it deserves.
 Neither do I. We let our Bibles gather dust, we let busy schedules crowd Jesus out, we live selfishly.
 And for these sins God has every right to take his gifts away.
 He has every right to take away his Word, to take away the promises found inside, to take away forgiveness and heaven itself.

 But he doesn't take them away.
 Instead he does for us, as the king did for his servants: 13 So he called ten of his servants and gave them ten minas.
 'Put this money to work,' he said, 'until I come back.'
 Notice where the servants got the money from.
 The king gave it to them.
 They didn't earn their mina.
 We're given no reason to believe they deserved it.
 It was a gift from their master.